martyromero/martyromero.github.io/_posts/2019-03-21-mom-is-in-the-er-again.md

 [When Fluffs left us](http://martyromero.me/good-bye-fluffs) a few months ago, I had a thought that perhaps his role, or rather the reason why he left so sudden and so quick was to prepare me to say good-bye to mum.

-I burned into my mind and heart the feeling of his little lifeless body in my arms and I relive it at random moments since.
+I burned the feeling of his little lifeless body in my arms into memory and have relived it at random moments since we let him go in December.
 When I look at mum I wonder if in the next little bit I will be holding her in a similar manner.
 The thought makes me want to cry.
 ![Mom in the ER]({{ site.siteurl }}/public/posts/er-2.jpg){:.post-hero}
 *She doesn't remember the ER at all.
 Though she was answering basic questions, she was mostly like this in the ER.*{:.image-caption .clearfix}